The Legend & Unique Formation Of El Paso’s Thunderbird Mountain

-Legend has it that the mystical and massive bird could control the weather, hung out among the mountain tops, and snapped up man as its prey using its massive talons.
+Legend has it that the mystical and massive bird could control the weather, loomed over the mountain tops, and snapped up man as its prey using its huge talons.

 According to various oral traditions, the magical bird was said to stir up violent thunderstorms when it hunted and flashed lighting from its beak or eyes.
 At the same time, one flap of its gigantic wings would create rolling thunderclaps.